EsfingeFramework/querybuilder/QueryBuilder_Cassandra/README.md

 * You will notice that the `querybuilder-cassandra` dependency is the only local one.
 This i because the software has not been released in the maven repository, but needs to be added as local `.jar` file.
-In order to create the `.jar` file for use you can open this project with maven and run `mvn package` , the `.jar` file will be created in the `/target` folder.
+In order to create the `.jar` file for use you can open this project with maven and run `mvn package`, the `.jar` file will be created in the `/target` folder.

+## Example application

+An example of an application configured for using the QueryBuilder Cassandra module, can be found in this [GitHub repository](https://github.com/samdalvai/esfinge-querybuilder-thesis/tree/main/BookStore_APP).
+The repository contains two versions of the same Java Servlet CRUD apllication, one using QueryBuilder JDBC as persistence layer, the other using QueryBuilder Cassandra.
 # Framework limitations

 The cassandra database works similar to a relational database, but since its main purpose is to handle huge amounts of